geneseframework/complexity/README.md

 [Top](#table-of-contents)
-## 8. The *@ComplexityProject*
+## 8. *@TheComplexityProject*

 ### 8.1 How to contribute ?

-@genese/complexity is a part of the *@ComplexityProject*, which is a collective open-source project whose aim is to provide a better knowledge on software complexity.
+@genese/complexity is a part of *@TheComplexityProject*, which is a collective open-source project whose aim is to provide a better knowledge on software complexity.
 You can contribute to this project in many ways.

 The measure of the cognitive complexity will always be a simple approximation.
 The time required for a human to understand a source code depends on thousands of factors which must be studied severely.
 Our goal is only to give the better approximation of the measure of the Cognitive Complexity, that is, the Complexity Index.